SSWConsulting/SSW.Rules.Content/rules/reflexion/rule.md

 ---
 type: rule
-title: Do you use Reflexion to iterate on output from Large Language Models (LLMs)?
+title: ChatGPT - Do you use Reflexion to iterate on outputs?
 uri: reflexion
 authors:
   - title: Piers